WICG/handwriting-recognition/explainer.md

 Points are added by calling `addPoint` method, which deep copies the provided point dictionary.

-A **drawing** is represented by a JavaScript `HandwritingDrawing` object, created by calling recognizer’s startDrawing method.
+A **drawing** is represented by a JavaScript `HandwritingDrawing` object, created by calling recognizer's startDrawing method.
 The ink strokes _should_ be in an ascending order based on their start time (the `t` attribute of their first point).

 *   Strokes are added by calling `addStroke` method, which takes a `HandwritingStroke` object, and stores a reference to it.
 *   Strokes can be deleted by calling `removeStroke` method, which takes a previously added HandwritingStroke object.